 How you can apply them to optimize your work processes?
 Which SharePoint workflow tools can be used?

-All these questions are important for every company, which wants to improve its SharePoint environment.
+All these questions are important for every company, which wants to improve its SharePoint Online or On-Premise environment.

 What is a SharePoint workflow?

-This overview of SharePoint workflow basics highlights the key aspects of workflow usage and the ways to integrate workflows even if you are completely out of coding.
+This overview of SharePoint workflow basics highlights the key aspects of how to create workflow in SharePoint, workflow usage and the ways to integrate workflows even if you are completely out of coding.
 SharePoint workflows are intended to automate business processes and reduce manual operations.

 Actually, SharePoint workflows are a structured collection of activities, which can be compounded into several steps.
 Each activity represents a functional component of a mapped work process.